Simzahn001/paths3D/readme.md

         goop.Cost = 5
     }

     // This gets a new Path from the Cell occupied by a starting position [24, 21], to another [99, 78].
-The last boolean argument,
+The next two Parameters
+	// specify the maximum height that can be stepped up at once and the maximum height that can be dropped down at once.
-    // false, indicates whether moving diagonally is fine when creating the Path. grid := GameMap.GetPathFromCell(GameMap.Get(1, 1), GameMap.Get(6, 3), false, false)
+	// The last two parameters are settings for diagonal movement between two cells. grid := GameMap.GetPathFromCell(GameMap.Get(1, 1), GameMap.Get(6, 3), 1, 5 false, false)

     // After that, you can use Path.Current() and Path.Next() to get the current and next Cells on the Path.
 When you determine that
     // the pathfinding agent has reached that Cell, you can kick the Path forward with path.Advance().